surajp/cli-files-plugin/README.md

   ContentVersion Ids to be exported.

 EXAMPLES
-  $ sf file export --file contentversion-ids.csv
+  $ sf fileops export --file contentversion-ids.csv

 FLAG DESCRIPTIONS
   -c, --concurrency=<value>  The number of concurrent requests to make to the Salesforce API.